 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of listing requirements over listed securities, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006, listing rules and tax legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006, listing rules and tax legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls) and determined that the principal risks were related to misrepresentation of intercompany loan positions or overstatement of investment income relating to intercompany finance costs.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to misrepresentation of intercompany loan positions or overstatement of investment income relating to intercompany finance costs.
 Audit procedures performed by the engagement team included:

-- Discussions with management and internal audit, including consideration of known or suspected instances of non-compliance with laws and regulation; - Evaluation of management's controls designed to prevent and detect irregularities; - Assessment of matters reported on the entity's whistleblowing helpline and the results of management's investigation of such matters; and - · Identifying and testing journal entries
+- Discussions with management and internal audit, including consideration of known or suspected instances of non-compliance with laws and regulation; - Evaluation of management's controls designed to prevent and detect irregularities; - Assessment of matters reported on the entity's whistleblowing helpline and the results of management's investigation of such matters; - · Testing journal entries.

-There are inherent limitations in the audit procedures described above and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we would become aware of it.
+There are inherent limitations in the audit procedures described above.
+We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.